dl-solarity/hardhat-zkit/README.md

 There are several hardhat tasks that the plugin provides:

 - `zkit:compile` task that compiles or recompiles the modified circuits that have the main component.
-- `zkit:verifiers` task that generates Solidity verifiers for all the available circuits.
+- `zkit:verifiers` task that generates Solidity verifiers for all the available circuit artifacts.

 To view the available options, run the help command: